msestak/PsiBlastHelper/README.md

 # NAME

-PsiBlastHelper - It's modulino that splits fasta input file into number of chunks for BLAST, PSI-BLAST and HMMER to run them on cluster or grid
+PsiBlastHelper - It's modulino that splits fasta input file into number of chunks for BLAST, PSI-BLAST and HMMER.
+It also writes SGE and HTCondor scripts to run these jobs on cluster or grid.

 # SYNOPSIS